sckott/baad_blog/ropensci.md

 % The challenge of combining 176 x #otherpeoplesdata to create the Biomass And Allometry Database
 % Daniel Falster, Rich FitzJohn, Remko Duursma, Diego Barneche

-While we are supposedly entering the era of big data, the problem for much of science is that large-scale, global databases must be assembled from a collection of independent and  heterogeneous fragments -- the outputs of many and isolated scientific studies conducted around the globe.
+While we are supposedly entering the era of big data, the problem for much of science is that large-scale, global databases must be assembled from a collection of small independent and  heterogeneous fragments -- the outputs of many and isolated scientific studies conducted around the globe.

 Collecting and compiling these fragments is challenging at both political and technical levels.
 The political challenge is to manage the carrots and sticks needed to promote sharing of data within the scientific community.
 The politics of data sharing have been the primary focus for debate over the last 5 years, but now that many journals and funding agencies are requiring data to be archived at the time of publication, these data fragments are appearing at an ever increasing rate.
-But little prograss has been made on the main technical challenge: **How can you combine a collection of independent fragments, each with its own peculiarities, into a single quality database?**
+But little progress has been made on the main technical challenge: **How can you combine a collection of independent fragments, each with its own peculiarities, into a single quality database?**

 Together with 95 co-authors, we recently published the Biomass And Allometry Database (BAAD), combining data from 176 different scientific studies into a single unified database.
 We built BAAD for several reasons: i) we needed it for our own work ii) we perceived a strong need within the vegetation modelling community for such a database and iii) because it allowed us to road-test some new methods for building and maintaining a database [^database].